luvies/node-config/README.md

 - `eslint-config-prettier`
 - `eslint-plugin-sort-imports-es6-autofix`

-You can then use the following config:
+Use the following config to extend the shared one:

 ```json
 {